 There are many factors which might influence your decision to consult Veterinary Specialists including specialist qualifications, experience, advanced skills, specific expertise and equipment or access to multidisciplinary teams.
 The location of the service, the urgency of treatment and your circumstances, including the availability and any limitations of insurance cover, should also be taken into account.
 Specialist veterinary care can involve extra costs but the Specialist’s ability to target the most appropriate therapies or tests increases value for money.

-To be eligible to join BCVSp, you must be a vet eligible to work in UK and be an RCVS Recognised Specialist, a European Veterinary Specialist (i.e. hold a Diploma from one of the speciality colleges overseen by EBVS) and/or an AVMA-ABVS Recognized Veterinary Specialist (i.e. hold a Diploma from one of the speciality colleges overseen by ABVS).
+To be eligible to join BCVSp, you must be a vet eligible to work in UK and fulfil at least one of the following: RCVS Recognised Veterinary Specialist; hold a RCVS Diploma, European Veterinary Specialist (i.e. hold a Diploma from one of the speciality colleges overseen by EBVS); AVMA-ABVS Recognized Veterinary Specialist (i.e. hold a Diploma from one of the speciality colleges overseen by ABVS) or hold FRCPath.
+All members have access to our member hub.
 You do not need to have already been included the RCVS specialist list to join BCVSp.
-However, BCVSp’s consititution (item 4.11) states that we will encourage all our members to join the RCVS list of Veterinary Specialists and following RCVS guidance, we currently can only allow RCVS Recognised Specialists to post their profiles on our Find a Vet Specialist function.
+However, BCVSp’s consititution (item 4.11) states that we will encourage all our members to join the RCVS list of Veterinary Specialists and following RCVS guidance, we can only allow RCVS Recognised Specialists to post their profiles on our Find a Vet Specialist function.